michaelthorne/michaelthorne.github.io/_posts/2018-06-28-full-stack-developer.md

 > It is only by going through a volume of work that you will close that gap, and your work will be as good as your ambitions.

-Full stack or not, I’m _just_ a web developer trying to do my job.
+Full stack or not, I’m _just_ a web developer trying to make websites, better.

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>